Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 1. Actress Marcia Cross:

-She was diagnosed with migraine with aura, endured debilitating attacks since adolescence.
+She was diagnosed with migraine with aura and endured debilitating attacks since adolescence.
 Despite collapsing on set and requiring emergency room visits, Cross persevered and even became a spokesperson for the migraine medication Imitrex.

 Why we wouldn’t recommend Imitrex: